robinz62/algorithms/README.md

 # algorithms

 Various data structures and algorithms in Java.
-Most files contain a `main` method that gives a simple demonstration of the algorithm (and can be used to verify correctness (hopefully)).
+Ideally these should all be tested but that takes a lot of work so I really hope these just work.

 * `/algorithms`: miscellaneous algorithms
 * `/data-structures`: data structures